tabrez-source/healthcare-insuarance-analysis/README.md

 .gitignore
 README.md

+---

-12. Why This Project Matters
+## Why This Project Matters

-This project demonstrates:
+### This project demonstrates:

-Real-world data engineering and BI workflows
+Real-world data engineering and BI problem solving

 Strong SQL and dimensional modeling fundamentals

-Production-grade ETL and validation techniques
+Production-grade ETL practices

-Clear separation of OLTP and OLAP systems
+Clear separation of OLTP and OLAP workloads

-Business-focused analytical storytelling

-The design and implementation closely align with expectations for BI Analyst, SQL Developer, and Data Analyst roles in enterprise environments.
+It is designed to align with BI Analyst, SQL Developer, and Data Analyst roles in enterprise environments.